 Job Outlook: 11% growth

-Financial analysts are professionals who examine financial data and use their findings to help companies make business decisions.
+Financial analysts examine financial data and use their findings to help companies make business decisions.

-This may include forecasting future revenues and expenditures, as well as modeling capital structure and budgeting.
-They also advise clients and businesses on how to best invest and diversify their money.
+This may include forecasting future revenues and expenditures, modeling capital structure, and budgeting.
+They also advise clients and businesses on how to invest best and diversify their money.

 The roles of a financial Analyst include: